 I am compassionate by nature and have loved animals since I've known what they are.
-I take a gentle, non-judgmental approach focusing on what could be potentially causing or contributing to the dog's behavior and work from there.
-I look at the behavior as important information as I collect other data about the animal, including environmental factors and history.
+I'm pretty focused while working but make training as simple and fun as possible.
+I take a gentle, non-judgmental approach focusing on what could be potentially causing, contributing and reinforcing the behavior and work from there.
+I look at the behavior as important information as I collect other data about the animal, including environmental factors, genetics, history, health, etc,.

 What training methods do you use?

-Evidence based training, which has been studied extensively through Behavioral Science, clearly shows animals learn better while being encouraged and rewarded for appropriate behavior.
+Evidence based training, which has been studied extensively through Behavioral Science,.
+This model clearly demonstrates animal's learn better while being encouraged and rewarded for appropriate behavior.
 It then has added benefit of strengthening your connection with your animal.

-How does my dog know when she's done something undesirable?
+How does my dog know when he/she's done something undesirable?

 Millie was rescued earlier this year.
 After 2 failed foster attempts Millie was taken in by an amazing volunteer from a local rescue organization in Boston.
 I was hired to help get Millie to a level of behavioral wellness in order to be placed in her furever home.